- Why there’s a shortage of women in tech:

 If you have female team leads, senior engineers or senior managers, this should be an easy change to implement.
 And if you don’t, perhaps it’s worth looking at the gender balance of your company and making some deeper changes.

-As we discussed in our previous post on startup culture, 76% of the women we spoke to believe startups should include policies such as maternity leave and flexible working in job descriptions and on careers websites, and discuss them openly during the interview process.
+2. Promote family-friendly policies76% of the women we spoke to would be more likely to apply for a job if the company included policies such as maternity leave and flexible working in job descriptions and on careers websites, and discussed them openly during the interview process.